davidmreed/davidmreed.github.io/_drafts/filtering-parent-objects-child-objects-soql.md

 See [Semi Joins and Anti-Joins](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_comparisonoperators.htm#semijoin_and_antijoin) for more in-depth information, including the numerous restrictions that apply to this type of query.

 This pattern is particularly suitable for case 3, where we're looking for parent objects based on specific criteria (but not volume) of child objects.
-Note that it can return parent object data but doesn't include child object data unless we include a separate sub-select.
+Note that it can return parent object data but doesn't include child object data unless we include a separate sub-select, which may or may not be possible depending upon the relationship between the objects in the main query and subquery.

 In particularly complex cases or if multiple levels of subquery are required, it's necessary to run the subqueries separately in Apex and accumulate relevant Ids in a `Set` for inclusion in the next query layer.
 Salesforce only allows one level of semi-join or anti-join.
 For example, we can cover case 5 in a fashion like this:

 // 1.
 Locating `Subject_Area__c` records that have at least one `Subject_Area_Expert__c` assignment with current dates to a Contact whose Title is "Solution Architect".

     List<Subject_Area_Expert__c> experts = [SELECT Subject_Area__c
                                             FROM Subject_Area_Expert__c
                                             WHERE Contact__c.Title = 'Solution Architect'
                                                   AND Start_Date__c <= TODAY
                                                   AND End_Date__c >= TODAY];
     Set<Id> projectIds = new Set<Id>();